 Matt Lebofsky and Jeff Cobb didn't work directly on BOINC, but they did the sysadmin on the BOINC server, they helped move SETI@home to BOINC, and they helped in myriad other ways.
 We shared a big office at the Space Sciences Lab, had lunch together most days, and frequently took breaks in the late afternoon, during which we'd discuss music and mountain climbing, which we were all into.
 It was really great to work with them.

-Jeff Cobb, me, and Matt Lebofsky in the Space Sciences Lab office.
+Jeff Cobb, me, and Matt Lebofsky in the Space Sciences Lab office

 When we released the BOINC-based version of SETI@home to the public, there was a lot of backlash.
 People don't like change in general, and they didn't like the complexity of BOINC.
 We lost a big fraction of our volunteer base; it went from 600K to 300K or something like that.

 I was very eager to get Climateprediction.net (CPDN) working.
 It had very long jobs: 6 months on some computers.
-We added "trickle" mechanisms to let the jobs upload intermediate results, and grant partial credit.
+We added "trickle" mechanisms to let the jobs upload intermediate results, and to grant partial credit.
 I went to Oxford and spent a month working with Carl Christensen and Tolu Aina.